bitshares/bsips/bsip-00XX Market Fee Based Asset (MFBA).md

 Market Fee Backed Asset (MFBA) is a SmartCoin introduced by this BSIP.
 The main idea of a MFBA is to provide opportunity for the Assets Owners to automatically share revenue received from trading operations (Market Fees) to the holders of the MFBA in proportion of the owned amount of the MFBA.

-The importance of a similar solution was raised in BSIPs-19, 20,  however never implemented. (link below).
+The importance of a similar solution was raised in BSIPs-19, 20,  however they were never implemented. (link below).

 # Motivation